KhawajaAbaid/teras/README.md

 ## Documentation:
-You can access the documentation on ReadTheDocs.io: https://teras.readthedocs.io/en/latest/index.html Only the front page is a little messy but rest of the documentation should be good — though a lot of works needs to be done in this regard.
+You can access the documentation on ReadTheDocs.io: https://teras.readthedocs.io/en/latest/index.html

 ## Usage
 Teras provides two API for usage to satiate different levels of flexibility and accessibility needs: